monkeypet/docker-mythtv/README.md

    of the backend (will probably have to do this via mysql).  mythbackend will fail to bind to a visible IP, but a userland redirector like `redir` may do the trick.
+ - You can run docker with --net=host to force it to use your host's existing network.
+However, be aware of the security ramifications.

 I tried adding `-O BackendServerIP=blah -O MasterServerIP=blah` to my mythfrontend command line.
 That let it boot, but wasn't sufficient for